Saying God is the cause of intelligence doesn’t tell us what caused God.

 This theory of rapid change is called “punctuated equilibrium.”
 I guess a fancy name like that is supposed to make it sound scientific.
 Ridiculous is what it is.
 Atheists have no unquestionable fossils to verify evolution, so they claim every organism in existence must have evolved at a rate too fast to leave behind evidence.
 That is faith, not science.
 It also reeks of hypocrisy.
 Atheists have said several things in the Bible were made up because there was no archaeological evidence for them.
 Evidence for much of what they called mythology was eventually discovered, but that hasn’t stopped them from challenging some of the things that are yet to be verified.
 They can’t accept anything in the Bible without evidence, yet they accept evolution without evidence.

-This is absurd.
-More than 50% of our genes are consistent with those of fruit flies, but this doesn’t mean we’re more than 50% related to them.
+Our gene sequences are 85% the same as those in mice, and 50% the same as those in bananas.
+But we’re not 85% similar to mice, and we’re certainly not 50% similar to bananas.
 Like many machines, biological machines are all composed of similar building materials.
 Evolutionists might as well say televisions and motorcycles are similar to each other based on what they are made of.

 There’s no explanation for where Cain’s wife came from.